flutter/engine/shell/platform/fuchsia/flutter/integration_flutter_tests/embedder/README.md

 # `flutter scenic embedder tests`

-## Build and reboot your Fuchsia device
+## Configure and build fuchsia

-For tests that require scenic, for example:
+For tests that require scenic, for example, run `fx set` with the required targets; for example:

 ```shell
 $ cd "$FUCHSIA_DIR"